Double Fine: Amnesia Fortnight

 These Amnesia Fortnight periods proved fortuitous, as Schafer considers these to have kept the company viable.
 Upon completion of Brütal Legend, Double Fine started work on its sequel but was told to stop development shortly after as Electronic Arts decided against publishing it.
 With no other publishing deals lined up at the time, Schafer turned back to the eight game ideas developed from Amnesia Fortnight, believing they could be developed further into short, complete games.
 Schafer also looked at the success of smaller focused games like Geometry Wars on the various download services, realizing the potential market for similar titles.
 Schafer and his team selected the best four, and began shopping the games to various publishers, and successfully worked publishing details with these.
 Two of these games, Costume Quest and Stacking, were picked up by THQ and released digitally on the Xbox Live and PlayStation Network storefronts.
 Both games were considered successful and THQ expressed interest in helping Double Fine produce similar titles.
-Iron Brigade was prototyped between 2008 and 2009 as Custodians Of The Clock, and was originally released as Trenched before the title was changed due to trademark issues.
+Iron Brigade was prototyped between 2008 and 2009 as Custodians of the Clock, and was originally released as Trenched before the title was changed due to trademark issues.
 It was developed as an Xbox Live Arcade game in association with Microsoft Game Studios, and similarly received positive praise from journalists.
 A fourth game, Sesame Street: Once Upon a Monster, expanded from the Happy Song prototype, was published by Warner Bros.
 Interactive Entertainment in association with the Sesame Workshop for the Xbox 360 using the Kinect controller.
-Though it initially was not a licensed title, Schafer and his team found it to be an ideal fit for their first licensed-property game.
+Though it initially was not a licensed title, Schafer and his team found it to be an ideal fit for its first licensed-property game.
 The four unused ideas may be used for a game in the future, according to Schafer, but believes some of them may be unsellable to a publisher.